ncatlab/nlab-content/pages/11605.md

 =--

-Hence an equivalent way to write the intermediate Jacobian (still as a realmanifold) as the quotient of the real manifold underlying a complex vector space is the following:
+Hence an equivalent way to write the intermediate Jacobian (still as a real manifold) as the quotient of the real manifold underlying a complex vector space is the following:

 +-- {: .num_prop}
 ###### Proposition